unimarkup/specification/Middleend_Reference.md

 The primary key for this table is the `id` field.

-## Emoji table
+## Substitutions table

-The emoji table stores emojis, additionally added to the Unimarkup file.
+The substitution table stores substitutions, additionally added to the Unimarkup file.

 The table consists of the following columns:

-- `alias` ...--not null text-- The alias that is used to identify and emoji
+- `alias` ...--not null text-- The alias that is used to identify a substitution
-- `unicode-glyph` ...--not null text-- The Unicode glyph representing the emoji
+- `substitution` ...--not null text-- The text used to replace the alias in a substitution
-- `fallback-glyph` ...--text-- The Unicode glyph that is used if `unicode-glyph` is empty, which may happen in multi-language context
+- `fallback-substitution` ...--text-- The text that is used if `substitution` is empty, which may happen in multi-language context

 The primary key for this table is the `alias` field.